Civic Engagement for Learners: the Census and Voting

 Wisconsin Voting Information

-- Live at your address for at least 10 days before Election Day
+- Proof of your address: Proof of Residence list of acceptable documents.
+(You must have lived at your address for at least 10 days before Election Day.)

 - by mail or online at My Vote WI: myvote.wi.gov.
 (You must register by mail or online at least 20 days before the election.)